-As you conduct research to find out which keywords you might want to use, look at who is already ranking for those words.
-Who shows up on the first page of Google search results?
-If heavy hitters hold the top spots for keywords you are considering, it can be a good idea to try to rank for others.
-It can take years of keyword marketing to match or beat some of the big brands in an industry, in terms of keyword rank, such as aiming to show up first for Las Vegas hotels in a world where TripAdvisor and Expedia dominate.
-But, if you’re a travel company or hotel starting to implement a keyword marketing campaign, you might focus on moderately competitive keyword phrases like “mid-century modern hotels in Palm Springs” or “New York hotels near Broadway theaters” (called long-tail keywords).
+As you conduct research to find out which keywords you might want to use in your content, look at who’s already ranking for those words.
+Which companies show up on the first page of Google search results for the keywords you’re thinking about targeting?
+If heavy hitters hold the top spots for keywords you’re considering, and you’re a small or new brand, it can be a good idea to try to rank for others.
+It can take years of keyword marketing to match or beat some of the big brands in an industry in terms of keyword rank.

 As you sort through potential keywords to use in your marketing campaign, it’s good practice to group these keywords by purchase intent.
 The idea behind grouping is that you can come up with an organized content and ad structure that closely maps the way people research information and make purchasing decisions.
 When you determine the keywords you want to implement in your marketing campaign, it’s a good idea to use a spreadsheet or other organizational tool to segment these keywords based on the customer journey.
 You might have a group of keywords related to the investigation phase, the point of comparison, and the time of probable purchase.
 Like in the post we shared with you regarding micro-moments in a travel customer’s journey, moments that range from thinking about a trip to buying a plane ticket, other industries have recognizable moments along a buyer’s journey that can be used to offer relatable content based on researched keywords and to fuel a sale.

 There’s much more that goes into researching keywords to deliver the right content to the correct buyers.
-The undertaking is lengthy and detailed, but it’s necessary to deliver an appropriate message that falls on hearing ears and doesn’t waste your company’s time and money.
+The undertaking is lengthy and detailed, but it’s necessary to deliver an appropriate message that falls on the right eyes and ears, and doesn’t waste your company’s time and money.
 When a keyword marketing campaign is first approached with this diligent research, a business can speak to consumers in a way that displays authority and builds loyalty.